 Accidents do happen when road conditions are bad and then it gets riskier to drive.
 Snow, black ice, and slippery roads can easily swerve your car out of control and cause a collision.
 If this happens on the highways then damages could be fatal and more severe.
 Whether you are able to claim for the damages under your insurance or not may depend on various factors.
 As per your coverage level and the collision circumstances, your insurer may approve or deny the claim.
-When you don’t drive with diligence and winterize your car then you cannot blame on just bad weather for a collision.
-Your driving lessons on snow or black ice could help you to know how to drive safe under slippery road conditions.
+When you don’t drive with diligence and winterize your car then you cannot blame just bad weather for a collision.
+Your driving lessons on snow or black ice could help you to know how to drive safely under slippery road conditions.

 Which Coverage Covers Snow And Black Ice Accidents?